 Despite the contemporary-industrial theme in the home, wood finds its way into every room – even in the bathroom.

-Here, neutral cool greys work well with the wood to neutralise warmth.
+Here, neutral cool greys work well with the wood to neutralize warmth.

 Contrary to popular belief, wood is totally okay to use in bathrooms.
 You just have to wipe it down instead of letting it sit, A good varnish will make the panels more durable.